newerton/cburleson-pwa/README.md

 A big shout goes out to Adrián Brito Pacheco, whose [angular-ionic-master-detail](https://github.com/abritopach/angular-ionic-master-detail) project was a big help in guiding me this far.

 Right now, the goal of this project is to make a blog that renders content from flat markdown files.
+Later I want to then hook it up to [Carbon LDP](https://carbonldp.com).

 The generated result from this project can currently be viewed at:

 **https://codyburleson.github.io/**

+(Please keep in mind, however, that some things do not work as they should when served as github pages; that is only mean to provide a general preview.)

 ![Rendered example from the project](screenshot-for-readme.jpg)